rtogn/InvoiceApp-master/README.md

   4) Query all orders or by work order Id.
   5) Be able to add shops/departments to the departments catalog (table).

+### Additional Libraries used
+The following Libraries were used as secondary requirements for the project
+	1) AutoMapper - Library that manages mapping between Models and DTOs
+	2) FluentValidation - Library to take care of validation of DTOs coming to the API

 Technology used:
 ASP.NET Core API, Entity Framework Core (code first) with migrations.
 SQL Server (localdb) At the end, you should be able to demonstrate the API functionality using Swagger or POSTman."